News & Trending Money News

 Flamingo Images/Adobe Senior man preparing to play golf

-Hobbies are a great way to spend time when you retire early or want something to add to your retirement routine.
+Hobbies are a great way to spend time when you retire early or want something to add to your stress-free retirement routine.

 Revisit your retirement budget to make sure you include costs for your hobbies or save your hobby money for something else if you find ways to do your hobbies cheaply or at no cost.